Kootenay Economic Region Workforce Insights

 Employment Trends

-Total employment in June 2025 was 15,400, showing a measured increase of 280. relative to June, employment levels increased by 50, maintaining momentum.
+Total employment in July 2025 was 15,420, showing a marginal increase of 20. from July, employment levels gained 720, demonstrating resilience.

 Loading...